 About the NHR

-On behalf of the participating hospitals represented by mandated physicians, The Netherlands Heart Registration (NHR) maintains national registrations.
-The doctors and hospitals strive to monitor and promote quality of care in cardiology and cardiosurgery through these registrations and the mirror information provided by the NHR based on them.
-The mandated doctors from the hospitals give substantive direction to the quality registrations.
-This is done in cooperation with the scientific associations NVVC and NVT, with whom the NHR also has intensive coordination at policy level.
+On behalf of all Dutch hospitals represented by mandated physicians, the Netherlands Heart Registration (NHR) maintains national quality registraties.
+Together with health care professionals and patient organisations the NHR aims to monitor and promote quality of cardiac care in the Netherlands.
+Mandated phyicians from the participating hospitals give direction to the excisting and new quality registraties.
+This is performed in close collaboration with the scientific associations NVVC and NVT, with whom the NHR also has intensive coordination at policy level.

 Mission